andrazmen/tsp-ssi/README.md

 cd aries-cloudcontroller-python/
 ```

-Install requirements and package in editable mode:
+Install requirements and package in editable mode (For now, in future it will probably be installed directly, not in editable mode):
 ```bash
 pip install -r requirements.txt pip install --no-cache-dir -e .